Summary

 Notable Quotes

-"Transparency can be a major source of efficiency."
+"Transparency can be a master source of efficiency when people are trusted to share."

 More Videos